PART 1 Summary: Dangerous Lack of Research

 The means that more than two-thirds of everyone who answered the survey reported at least a significant improvement—up to complete recovery—from digestive problems.
 This is an astonishing statistic.

 There are numerous ways that GMOs can damage digestive health.
 Lab animals fed GMOs showed potentially precancerous cell growth in the intestines and stomach, increased intestinal weight, and stomach lesions.
 Pigs had severe stomach inflammation.
-Other studies show diminished digestive enzymes and organ damage.
+Other studies show diminished Digestive enzymes break down carbohydrates, fats and proteins into their smallest components, allowing them to be absorbed by the body.
+Examples of digestive enzymes include… and organ damage.
 Part 3 reviews this evidence along with the modes of action from GMO side-effects, Bt-toxin, and Roundup, to help explain the findings.

 When the evidence is looked at all together, the link between GMO consumption and digestive problems is quite compelling.
 This link might explain why the rise in inflammatory bowel disease (IBD) and deaths fromintestinal infections in the US highly correlate with the increased use of glyphosate herbicides sprayed on GMO soy and corn.
 The expansion of acreage of Bt corn also correlates with a rise in IBD and functional bowel disorders.